all-of-us/workbench/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Verify all tests go green, including CI tests
 - [ ] Merge to develop using github's "Squash and Merge" feature
 - [ ] Delete branch after merge
-- [ ] **Test this change works on dev environment after deployment**.
+- [ ] **Test this change works on test environment after deployment**.
 YOU own getting it fixed if test isn't working for ANY reason!
 - [ ] Mark JIRA issue as done once this checklist is completed